ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## CyFi

 The culmination of the machine learning competition, subsequent model experimentation, and user interviews is CyFi.
 CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels, one type of HAB.
 CyFi can help decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.
+CyFi incorporates open-source best practices, including tests and continuous integration, and is ready for integration into state-level dashboards and decision-making processes.

 ### Data sources